 Lastly, on your last night after exploring the island by bike, stay on Anse Source d’Argent Beach and admire the sunset.
 The entrance fee during the day is SCR 115 (about $8) and you can wait until evening.

 You’d be surprised to know that not many people stay there for this reason and it makes the whole experience very unique!

 CHECK OUT THE EAST COAST BEACHES

-RELATED ARTICLE: 9 BEAT BEACHES ON LA DIGUE
+RELATED ARTICLE: 9 BEST BEACHES ON LA DIGUE

 After that, make your way to Banana Cove, spend an hour or so wandering on the beach, and have lunch at the delicious restaurant Chez Jules.

 Lastly, bike for a short while to reach the end of the road at Anse Fourmis.
 Enjoy the typical idyllic rocks, the relaxation with very few tourists, and the tortoises roaming around.

 That’s one of the best things to do in La Digue Island for a day!